LALIC-UFSCar/WE-PE-tool/README.md

 ## Acknowledgements

 This work has been developed with the support from [São Paulo Research Foundation (FAPESP)](http://www.fapesp.br/), grants #2016/21317-0 (Undergraduate research grant) and #2016/13002-0 (MMeaning Project).

+The opinions, hypotheses, conclusions and recommendations expressed in this material are the responsibility of the authors and do not necessarily reflect the views of FAPESP